Collateral Damage. A Civilian Internee in the Ottoman Empire.

 'Mr, Mrs and Miss Levack, Mr and Mrs Walker and two children left Baghdad on November 7th in the direction of Mosul, their destination being unknown.
 Neither is it known whether they left of their own free will or were exiled.'

-A year after leaving Baghdad, the Levacks had arrived in Constantinople, suggesting a long and tortuous journey.
-Had they had transport or had they been forced to walk, like many other groups of deportees?
-There is no information, but at least they had arrived.
-A letter dated 5th December 1916 is from the American Embassy in Constantinople to the American Embassy in London.
+But at last they reached Constantinople and some possibility of news from home in England.
+A letter dated 5th December, 1916 is from the American Embassy in Constantinople to the American Embassy in London.
 'Mr Levack, one of the British subjects deported from Baghdad who has recently arrived in Constantinople' had requested the Embassy to forward some photographs to Mrs J S Levack (presumably his mother) and Mr Parry of Lynch Brothers.
 Death records show, however, that Mrs Levack and her daughter Evelyn had both died in Scarborough during the second quarter of 1915.
 This information appears to have only reached James and Gladys after the photographs had been sent.
 A second letter dated 15th December, 1916 asks that James' relatives in England be told that 'his family here are greatly grieved at the news' but that they were in good health.
 This message went from the American Embassy in Constantinople to the American Embassy in London, then to the office of the British Secretary of State for Foreign Affairs who passed it to the Prisoners of War Department.
 On 17th January, 1917, a month after the message was written in Constantinople, it was sent to Mr Parry of Lynch Brothers to forward to the Levack family in England.
 The photographs sent on the 5th December, 1916 had an even more convoluted journey as they had to be passed by the Chief Postal Censor before being sent to Mr Parry five days after the message.
-The National Archives contain numerous other examples of enquiries and family information being sent through this route and also records money sent to internees.
+The National Archives contain numerous other examples of enquiries and family information being sent through this route and also record money sent to internees.
 After America entered the war in 1917, the Netherlands took over the role of providing consular services to interned subjects of Britain, France, Serbia, Italy and America.
 Communication between internees and their families may have been slow and complex, but at least it was possible.

-James survived and returned to Baghdad after the war where he was manager of David Sassoon's, a large trading firm.
+James survived and returned to Baghdad after the war as manager of David Sassoon's.
 Major Pearman of the Army Audit Staff recorded visiting him in 1921 and described him as a 'most cultured and widely travelled man.'
 He lived to almost 90 and died in Sutton, Surrey in 1968.

 But for Gladys, her travels ended, age 37, in Mikra Cemetery in northern Greece.
 She had arrived in Basra in 1913 with a position in society and, no doubt, with plans and ambitions.
-Less than a year later, these had disintegrated, a timely reminder of the collateral damage of any war.
+Less than a year later, these had disintegrated, and her fate is a reminder of the collateral damage of any war.

 Grandpa's Journal. mespot.co.uk